GHarding95/Weather-Dashboard/README.md

 ## Getting Started

 1. Clone the repository
-2. Install dependencies with npm install
+2. Install dependencies with 'npm install'
 3. Start the development server with 'npm run dev'
 4. Open http://localhost:3000 in your browser to see the application